Glass Etching with Chalk Couture Transfers

 This is an easy project that a beginner can do, just make sure you fuzz your transfer really well.
 I’d suggest you start with a mini size transfer for your first project and then work up to larger sizes.

 If you’re looking for more great project ideas using Chalk Couture products, be sure to read about making an adorable baby gift that any new mother would love!
 Or decorate the front porch with this versatile welcome sign.
+This technique of creating a shadow could be useful for any project.

 If you enjoyed this and want to know more, I’d like to invite you to follow the fun over on my Facebook page (be sure to join my VIP group too!) follow me on Pinterest.
 I’d also love it if you’d pop over and subscribe to my Youtube channel.
 You are also welcome to shop from my Chalk Couture site whenever the craft bug hits you hard.